scottaxcell/cs555-assignment2/README.md

 ## TODO

 ### Miscellaneous
+* buffer register requests, send registration complete when node joins network
+* strip all address before storing or sending over the wire
 * discovery node debug message to get all leafsets and print current network state
 * file read/write on client and peer nodes
 * ~~rename Ip interfaces to Address and serverAddress variables to address~~